 Nothing is as disappointing as a ride you can’t get on, especially when your older sibling can.
 Read on to see which amusement park fares better for the littler ones in the troop, Universal Studios or Disney World?

-Universal has just 4 rides with no minimum height requirement (Storm Force Accelatron; One Fish, Two Fish, Red Fish, Blue Fish; Kang & Kodos’ Twirl ‘n’ Hurl; Caro-Seuss-el).
+Universal and Islands of Adventure have several rides with no minimum height requirement (Storm Force Accelatron; One Fish, Two Fish, Red Fish, Blue Fish; Kang & Kodos’ Twirl ‘n’ Hurl; Caro-Seuss-el, Camp Jurassic, Animal Actors on Location, Me Ship the Olive.)
 The remaining rides have specific height requirements ranging from 34-54″, but usually around 40-48″.
 This brings the number of toddler-friendly rides down to just 18.
+But there are plenty of attractions/non-rides which do not have a requirements.

-Disney World does way better in this category with around 60 rides with no height restrictions across all 4 theme parks.
+Disney World does way better in this category with around 50 rides and attractions with no height restrictions across all 4 theme parks.
 And luckily, the rest of the rides usually have a toddler-friendly height requirement of 40″ or so.
 This means that Disney World offers you many more options for taking your tot on their first amusement park ride.

 Dumbo The Flying Elephant and Many Adventures of Winnie the Pooh at Magic Kingdom, Na’avi River Journey at Animal Kingdom, and The Seas With Nemo & Friends at Epcot are a few tried-and-true favorites among families with little ones.